Consensys/linea-tracer/README.md

 - [linea-monorepo](https://github.com/Consensys/linea-monorepo): The main repository for the Linea stack & network
 - [linea-besu](https://github.com/Consensys/linea-besu): Fork of Besu to implement the Linea-Besu client
 - [linea-sequencer](https://github.com/Consensys/linea-sequencer): A set of Linea-Besu plugins for the sequencer and RPC nodes
-- [linea-arithmetization](https://github.com/Consensys/linea-arithmetization): Linea-Besu plugins to implement the constraints for the circuits used to construct the zero-knowledge proofs
+- [linea-arithmetization](https://github.com/Consensys/linea-arithmetization): Linea-Besu plugin which produces the traces to which the constraint system applies and that serve as inputs to the prover
-- [linea-constraints](https://github.com/Consensys/linea-constraints): Constraints applied to the arithmetization, and ultimately to the circuits
+- [linea-constraints](https://github.com/Consensys/linea-constraints): Implementation of the constraint system from the specification
-- [linea-specification](https://github.com/Consensys/linea-specification): Home of the zk-EVM specification
+- [linea-specification](https://github.com/Consensys/linea-specification): Specification of the constraint system defining Linea's zk-EVM

 Linea abstracts away the complexity of this technical architecture to allow developers to: